patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v3_7** 14 feb 2023 upgrade archive:
+- added retainflag to Mosquitto.
+- added the option to have a separate mqtt topic for each inverter.

 **version RPI-ECU-v3_6** 03 oct 2022 upgrade archive:
 - added 2 more mqtt json formats (values as float).
 - added a zigbee signal quality value (shown in the journal).